populse/mia_processes/docs/source/documentation/bricks/preprocess/ants/ApplyTransform.rst

       default value.
 'Linear'

 - *out_prefix* (a string, optional)
     Prefix of the output image.
-Default is 't_'.

     ::